vitorAzevedo09/VITOR_SILVA_DDF_TECH_052024/README.md

 - **CustomerID:** Unique identifier for each customer
 - **Country:** Country of the customer

 ## Integrating and Loading Data from AWS S3 to Dadosfera

-To integrate and load the Online Retail II dataset from AWS S3 into Dadosfera, i followed these steps:
+To integrate and load the Online Retail II dataset from AWS S3 into Dadosfera, I followed these steps:

-### Step 1: Prepared the Dataset conveting from xlsx to csv using script.
+### Step 1: Prepare the Dataset

+Converted the dataset from XLSX to CSV format using a script.

-### Step 2: Upload Your Dataset to AWS S3
+### Step 2: Upload the Dataset to AWS S3

-1. **Logeed In to AWS Management Console:** Accessed the AWS Management Console and logged in with my credentials.
+1. **Logged In to AWS Management Console:** Accessed the AWS Management Console and logged in with my credentials.
-2. **Created an S3 Bucket:** Create a new S3 bucket.
+2. **Created an S3 Bucket:** Created a new S3 bucket.
 3. **Uploaded the CSV File:**
-   - Selected the bucket where i want to upload the data.
+   - Selected the bucket where I wanted to upload the data.
-   - Click "Upload" and select `online_retail_II.csv` from my local storage.
+   - Clicked "Upload" and selected `online_retail_II.csv` from my local storage.
    - Followed the prompts to upload the file to the S3 bucket.

 ### Step 3: Configure Dadosfera to Connect to AWS S3

 1. **Logged In to Dadosfera:** Accessed my Dadosfera account and logged in.
-2. **Navigate to Data Ingestion Module:** Find and open the data ingestion module on the Dadosfera platform.
+2. **Navigated to Data Ingestion Module:** Found and opened the data ingestion module on the Dadosfera platform.
-3. **Create a New Dataset Project:**
+3. **Created a New Dataset Project:**
-   - Go to the data ingestion section.
+   - Went to the data ingestion section.
-   - Click on "Create New Dataset" or a similar option to start a new data project.
+   - Clicked on "Create New Dataset" or a similar option to start a new data project.

 ### Step 4: Connect to AWS S3

 1. **Add S3 Connection:**
-   - In the new dataset project, select the option to add a data source.
+   - In the new dataset project, selected the option to add a data source.
-   - Choose AWS S3 as the data source.
+   - Chose AWS S3 as the data source.
 2. **Configure S3 Connection Details:**
-   - Enter the necessary connection details, including your AWS Access Key, Secret Key, and the S3 bucket name where your dataset is stored.
+   - Entered the necessary connection details, including my AWS Access Key, Secret Key, and the S3 bucket name where the dataset is stored.
-   - Specify the path to the CSV file (e.g., `online_retail_II.csv`).
+   - Specified the path to the CSV file (e.g., `online_retail_II.csv`).

 ### Step 5: Load the Data into Dadosfera

 1. **Schema Definition:**
-   - Define the schema based on the dataset columns:
+   - Defined the schema based on the dataset columns:
      - `InvoiceNo` (String)
      - `StockCode` (String)
      - `Description` (String)